Jinnah International Airport

-The airport is managed by the Pakistan Civil Aviation Authority (PCAA), and serves as a hub for the national flag carrier, Pakistan International Airlines (PIA), airblue, and many other private airlines.
+The airport is managed by the Pakistan Civil Aviation Authority (PCAA) and serves as a hub for the national flag carrier, Pakistan International Airlines (PIA), airblue, and many other private airlines.
 The airport is equipped with aircraft engineering and overhauling facilities including the Ispahani Hangar for wide-body aircraft.

 History

+It is unclear when Karachi Airport was first used by civil aircraft, as it is often confused with RAF Drigh Road, but a location northeast of the RAF station was identified on a 1928 map of Karachi as a landing site for Imperial Airways.

-Imperial Airways was one of the first airlines to fly to Karachi in March 30, 1929 when Pakistan was a part of British India.
-The Karachi Aerodrome was also established that year.
+Imperial Airways was one of the first airlines to fly to Karachi, on 30 March 1929, when the territory was part of British India.

-J. R. D. Tata made the maiden voyage from Juhu Aerodrome in Bombay (now Mumbai) to Drigh Road airstrip (now Jinnah International Airport), Karachi, via Ahmedabad, on 15 October 1932, carrying mail in a Puss Moth aircraft.
+J. R. D. Tata made the inaugural airmail flight from Juhu Aerodrome in Bombay (now Mumbai) to Drigh Road airstrip (now Jinnah International Airport), Karachi, via Ahmedabad, on 15 October 1932, carrying mail in a Puss Moth aircraft.

-During the late 1920s and early 1930s, there was a large black coloured airship hangar at the site of Karachi Airport, constructed for the British HMA R101, at the time, the largest aircraft ever built.
-Only three hangars were ever built in the world to dock and hangar Britain's fleet of passenger airships.
-However, the R101 never arrived in Karachi (then part of the British Raj) as it crashed and exploded just 8 hours into its maiden flight over Beauvais, France, killing all but 6 of its 54 passengers and crew.
-This hangar was so huge that aircraft often used it as a visual marker while attempting VFR landings at Karachi.
-The hangar started construction in 1927 and finished in 1929.
-In 1952, the government of Pakistan decided to demolish the old hangar for metal scrap.
-In 1961, the hangar was demolished and its steel was used for railway construction.
+During the late 1920s and early 1930s, a large airship hangar was constructed at the site of Karachi Airport for the British HMA R101.
+Only three such hangars were built worldwide to accommodate Britain's fleet of passenger airships.
+The R101 never arrived in Karachi, as it crashed and exploded eight hours into its maiden flight over Beauvais, France, killing all but six of its 54 passengers and crew.
+The hangar served as a visual navigation marker for aircraft attempting VFR landings at Karachi.
+Construction began in 1927 and was completed in 1929.
+In 1952, the Government of Pakistan decided to demolish the structure for scrap metal; demolition was carried out in 1961, with the steel used in railway construction.

-The black hangar was located approximately on the coordinates: 24°53'28"N 67°08'51"E if you match an old aerial photo of Karachi Airport prior to World War II with a recent image of Karachi Airport.
-The base of the airship mast survives to this day and is located here: 24°53'49"N 67°08'30"E. The mast was never used but the hangar served Imperial Airways Handley Page H.P.42s and A.W.XV Atalantas.
-On 5 December 1938, the Governor of Sind opened a permanent terminal building (now Terminal 1) which had a circular central hall and two wing sections.
+The mast was never used, but the hangar served Imperial Airways Handley Page H.P.42s and A.W.XV Atalantas.
+On 5 December 1938, the Governor of Sind opened a permanent terminal building (now Terminal 1), which featured a circular central hall and two wing sections.

 Karachi Airport in 1943 showing the air terminal and some of the apron.